swap357/blog/content/post/textgame-solver-agent.md

 Other examples - Zelda, Witcher

 Traditionally confined to scripted behaviors and limited interactions, have long been the bottleneck to immersive gameplay.
-But, imagine NPCs that don't just respond, but learn, adapt, and evolve in real-time as they interact with the game world and the player.
+Now, imagine NPCs that don't just respond, but learn, adapt, and evolve in real-time as they interact with the game world and the player.

 LM Agents based on auto-regressive LLMs can be made to act with more intelligence and creativity.